 The iPad mini weighs from 300.5g.
 In contrast the 10.2in iPad is 490g and the iPad Air is 458g.
 Of course the low weight is a result of the iPad itself being smaller - the screen is 7.9in.
 We think that this screen size is the perfect size for reading books on so it may well be ideal for you.
 It depends on what you intend to use the iPad for.

 However, the mini has a number of advantages over the iPad.
-The storage options go up to 256GB, it also offers the True Tone, Fully laminated display and Anti-reflective coating that the iPad lacks, and a 7MP FaceTime camera rather than 1.2MP on the iPad mini.
+The storage options go up to 256GB (vs 128GB), it also offers the True Tone, Fully laminated display and anti-reflective coating that the iPad lacks, and a 7MP FaceTime camera rather than 1.2MP on the 10.2in iPad.
 (Given that you will probably be FaceTiming or video calling a fair amount this could be useful).

 At £399/$399 for a 64GB model the iPad mini is a great option if you consider that to get an adequate 128GB storage for the 10.2in iPad you'd have to spend £429 (the alternative being the 32GB iPad for £329).

 We think the iPad Air, with its 10.9in display, modern design, light weight (at 458g or 1.0lb), great cameras and powerful processor - is a good choice for students.